josephan/josaph.com/_posts/2019-06-07-getting-a-job-as-a-developer-without-a-degree.md

 ---
 layout: post
 title:  "Getting a Job as a Developer Without a Degree"
+subtitle: "From a mimimum wage job to a $100,000 salary"
 ---

 If you want to become a developer to start a new career or build an app, you can do it.